Y0Coss/docs-fork/pages/public_cloud/compute/save_an_instance/guide.en-gb.md

 ---
 title: Backing up an instance
-excerpt: Find out how to back up a Public Cloud instance in the OVHcloud Control Panel or via Openstack
+excerpt: Find out how to back up a Public Cloud instance in the OVHcloud Control Panel or via OpenStack
 updated: 2025-04-28
 ---